 In fiscal 2017, the Company paid consideration of \$5 million in cash to acquire certain intellectual property and employees of a company, which constituted a business.
 The Company allocated \$4.5 million to intellectual property and \$0.5 million to goodwill.
-The operating results of the acquired business have been included in the year ended February 28, 2017, and are immaterial to the Company's operating results.
+The operating results of the acquired business have been included in the years ended February 28, 2018 and February 28, 2017, and are immaterial to the Company's operating results.